MorganJalil/MyStepCounter/README.md

 **2017-09-05:** Testing and reading about datasets with diagrams and donut graph.
 **2017-09-08:** Totally remade Fragments with tabs and swipes to a much simpler one.
 **2017-09-09:** Researched how to send data to fragment from asynchronous tasks.
 **2017-09-10:** Implemented data to fragments under Asynchronous tasks.
+**2017-09-11:** Fixed permission not asking by bugtest and starting with donut chart.